MatrixEditor/dementor/docs/source/config/smtp.rst

         *Linked to* :attr:`smtp.SMTPServerConfig.smtp_downgrade`. *Can also be set in* ``[SMTP]``

         Attempts to downgrade authentication from NTLM to weaker methods like LOGIN.
 This is only effective if the client is configured to permit plaintext authentication.
-See example_smtp_downgrade_attack_ for practical usage.
+See :ref:`example_smtp_downgrade` for practical usage.

     .. py:attribute:: Server.TLS
         :type: bool